hoverflies

 German: Gemeine Waldschwebfliege.
 French: Volucelle transparente.

 Hornet Mimic Hoverfly (Volucella zonaria).
 Genus: Volucella...
 Hornet Mimic Hoverfly (Volucella zonaria).
 Genus: Volucella..
 Hornet Mimic Hoverfly (Volucella zonaria).
 Genus: Volucella..
 Hornet Mimic Hoverfly (Volucella zonaria).
 Genus: Volucella.
-Hornet Mimic Hoverfly (Volucella zonaria).
+Hornet Plumehorn, Hornet Mimic Hoverfly (Volucella zonaria).
 Genus: Volucella.
 Family hoverflies (Syrphidae).

 It is a big hoverfly.
 You don’t overlook it.
 It has orange-yellow and dark bands on the abdomen.
 The thorax is shiny red brown and dark brown.